The best mirrorless cameras under $1,000

 |

-The Fujifilm X-T30 II is aimed at amateur and even advanced photographers looking for a compact, versatile and powerful camera.
-It’s lightweight so it’s easy to carry for street photography or travel.
-When it comes to video, its capabilities are excellent and perfect for creating content.
-What’s more, Fujifilm’s film simulations, such as Velvia and Classic Chrome, allow you to achieve creative results.
+The Fujifilm X-T30 II is aimed at amateur and more advanced photographers looking for a compact, versatile, and capable camera.
+Its light weight makes it easy to carry for street photography or travel.
+For video, its features are still very solid for creating content.
+Fujifilm’s film simulations, such as Velvia and Classic Chrome, also let you get creative results straight out of camera.

-In conclusion, although this Fujifilm model has some limitations, it offers excellent value for money.
-Whether you’re just starting out or looking to improve your skills, I think it’s a camera that’s well worth your money.
+In short, although this Fujifilm model has a few limitations, it offers excellent value for money.
+Whether you’re just starting out or looking to improve your skills, it is a camera that remains well worth considering.

 If you’re considering one of these cameras, I’d recommend checking out our guide to Fujifilm APS-C lenses.